SebastianMark32/Simple_syllabus_project/README.md

  You’ll need an API key to access the AccuWeather API.
 You can obtain it from the [AccuWeather API](https://developer.accuweather.com/).
 After obtaining your API key:

-1. Create a file called `config.py` in the project directory.
+1. Create a file called `config.py` in the project directory (optional).
 2. Add the following line to store your API key:
 3. Or copy and paste your own API key.
    ```python